GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

 ### Monitoring Status

-Your app can monitor the metering agent's status and modify its behavior if usage reports begin to fail.
+Your app can monitor the metering agent's status and should modify its behavior if usage reports begin to fail.
 For example:

 ```shell
 curl 'http://localhost:4567/status'
 {